-"That, irrespective of the question whether the men or the committee of the brotherhoods representing them first suggested the increase of wages and change of rules, the employes themselves at and for a long time prior to the tiling of the bill of complaint were dissatisfied with their wages and conditions of service, and a real difference of opinion existed between the railroad and a large majority of its employes, members of the brotherhoods, with respect to their wages.
+"That, irrespective of the question whether the men or the committee of the brotherhoods representing them first suggested the increase of wages and change of rules, the employes themselves at and for a long time prior to the filing of the bill of complaint were dissatisfied with their wages and conditions of service, and a real difference of opinion existed between the railroad and a large majority of its employes, members of the brotherhoods, with respect to their

-"That the defendants, as officers and committees of the brotherhoods, were fully authorized both by reason of their official relation to their members and also by direct written authority to represent them in the effort to secure higher wages and changed conditions of service.
+"That the defendants, as officers and committees of the brotherhoods, were fully authorized both by reason of their official relation to their members and also by direct written authority to represent them in the effort to secure higher wages and changed conditions

 "That the proposed strike, instead of being officiously ordered by defendants, was a result of the vote of the employes, acting without coercion and directly authorizing the same.

-"That the charge of conspiracy to interfere with the interstate commerce of the United States of the mail service of the United States is not sustained."
+"That the charge of conspiracy to interfere with the interstate commerce of the United States of the mail service of the United States is not sus-

-"The gist of the conspiracy coming within the jurisdiction of the federal courts, as charged in the bill." said that its welfare lay in the control of its | Judge Adams, "was to precipitate a strike undesired by the men, and thereby, and by other means specifically charged in the bill, to interfere with interstate commerce and the mail service of the United States.
-Upon the showing made that the first step of the conspiracy - the ordering of such a strike - was contemplated by the defendants and that irreparable damage would befall the railroad unless a restraining order was 'issued forthwith, the same was done for the purpose of holding the proeprty and the parties in statu quo until both at Abingdon.
-Grant was a labor organizer of the United Mine Workers, and was adjudged by the court guilty of contempt in disobeying an order of the court by endeavoring to interfere with and intimidate employes in one of the coal mines.
-The attorney general recommended a commutation on the ground that the punishment of eight months' imprisonment was excessive.
+"The gist of the conspiracy coming within the jurisdiction of the federal courts, as charged in the bill." said strike undesired by the men, and thereby, and by other means specifically charged in the bill, to interfere with interstate commerce and the mail service of the United States.
+Upon the showing made that the first step of the conspiracy - the ordering of such a strike - was contemplated by the defendants and that irreparable damage would befall the railroad unless a restraining order was issued forthwith, the same was done for the purpose of holding the proeprty and the parties in statu quo until both sides could be heard fully on the motion to set aside or modify the or-